dixslyf/acush/docs.typ

 #test-case-image("cd-relative-nonexistent.png")

+Indeed, no directory change occurs and an error message is printed.

 #test-case[`cd` with a non-existent absolute path]

 `cd` with a non-existent absolute path should print an error message to standard error without changing the working directory or modifying the `OLDPWD` and `PWD` environment variables.

 #test-case-image("cd-absolute-nonexistent.png")

+Indeed, no directory change occurs and an error message is printed.

 #test-case[`cd` without any arguments but with an unset `HOME` environment variable]